beasiteri/todos-goals-list/README.md

-# "List of Todos and Goals" app
+# "List of Todos and Goals" app - Udacity Learning Projects

 ## About Project
 This mini-project is react and redux based web app part of the React Nanodegree program.